WHO ARE YA?

 The Club abides by EFL Regulations governing the allocation of tickets to visiting clubs.
 The Club does not charge admission prices (subject to League initiatives) to supporters of a visiting club which are higher than those charged to our own supporters for comparable accommodation.
 In particular our concessionary rates offered to senior citizens and junior supporters apply to supporters of a visiting club.

-The Club fully recognises and supports the following EFL Initiatives; ‘Enjoy The Match’, ‘Respect The Ref’, ‘Fans of the Future’, ‘Show Racism The Red Card’, ‘Family Excellence Award’ and ‘Kick It Out’.
+The Club fully recognises and supports the following EFL Initiatives; ‘Enjoy The Match’, ‘Respect The Ref’, ‘Fans of the Future’, ‘Show Racism The Red Card’, ‘Family Excellence Status’ and ‘Kick It Out’.

 There is no public car parking available at the stadium.
 However, council operated car parks can be found diagonally opposite to the stadium, adjacent to the town bridge.

-Entry into the ABAX Stadium shall constitute acceptance of the Ground Regulations.
+Entry into The Weston Homes Stadium shall constitute acceptance of the Ground Regulations.
 Full ground regulations can be found outside the stadium and online at www.theposh.com

 No Smoking Policy